hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 Finally, we can visualize the data using boxplots.

-* The blue boxplots represent the posterior predictive check.
+* The blue boxplots represent the posterior predictive check; it is what the model predicts the data should look like.
 The black boxplots represent the observed data.
 * If the model is descriptively adequate for the data, the blue boxplots should roughly overlay the black boxplots.
 * A box without coloring for both groups, indicates a celltype which was not significant (i.e. EC)